 Terminations would be easier if every employee who needed to be fired was like Gob Bluth from Arrested Development.
 No one would have any qualms about firing Gob.
 His rare efforts to work for his family’s company usually result in disaster, and he often does little more than collect a paycheck without having done any work.
 In fact, you would probably feel pretty good firing him.

 In real life the decision to fire someone is often difficult.
 Think of a time a manager called you to talk about an employee who was having repeated work performance issues.
-For example, the manager explains a situation with an employee who consistently gets bad customer service complaints.
-The manager has coached the employee and given her several written warnings, including a final warning.
-Nothing has worked.
-The latest complaint involves the employee yelling at a customer.
-The manager knows what needs to be done but is reluctant to let the employee go.
-She is a single parent who is struggling to pay all of her bills.
-On top of that, her car recently broke down, so she must now rely on the bus, which means she has to leave for work 45 minutes earlier in order to get there on time.
-Sound familiar?
+As an illustration, the manager describes a scenario with a worker who frequently receives negative customer service complaints.
+The employee has received coaching from the boss as well as numerous written warnings, including one last one.
+Everything has failed.
+The employee’s ranting at a customer is the subject of the most recent complaint.
+Despite being aware of what must be done, the management finds it difficult to fire the employee.
+She is a single mother who finds it difficult to cover all of her expenses.
+She must also rely on the bus because her car recently broke down, which means she must leave for work 45 minutes earlier than usual in order to arrive on time.
+Sounds recognizable?

-Going back to our employee with the customer service issues, the manager gave her several chances to improve; however, she still yelled at a customer.
-It is a little like the teacher who tells her student that she did not give him and F; he gave himself an F by not studying.
-The same thing goes for an employee who still does not follow policy after several warnings.
+Recalling our employee with the poor customer service, the boss gave her numerous opportunities to do better, but she still yelled at a client.
+It is comparable to a teacher telling a student that she did not give him a failing grade because he failed the course by failing to study.
+The same holds true for an employee who disregards policy despite receiving multiple warnings.

 IN THE END…

-I have worked in HR for ten years, and have done many terminations.
-I have always told myself that the day I become callous about terminations is the day I need to leave HR and find a new job.
-I also tell this to managers I have worked with.
-It is a hard part of the job, but we can make it a little easier by being consistent, thorough and sensitive.
+I have ten years of HR experience and have handled numerous terminations.
+I’ve always told myself that the day I grow indifferent to layoffs is the day I need to quit HR and look for employment elsewhere.
+I also share this with the managers I’ve previously worked with.
+Although it is a challenging aspect of our work, we can make it a little bit simpler by being reliable, thorough, and considerate.

 What are some ways that you make the termination process a little less painful?